MicrosoftDocs/azure-docs/articles/app-service-web/app-service-vnet-integration-powershell.md

 ### Disconnect your app from a classic VNET ###

-To disconnect the app, you need the Configuration information that was set during VNET integration.
-Using that information. there is then one command to disconnect your app from your VNET.
+To disconnect the app, you need the configuration information that was set during VNET integration.
+Using that information, there is then one command to disconnect your app from your VNET.

 	$vnet = Remove-AzureRmResource -Name "$($Configuration.WebAppName)/$($Configuration.VnetName)" -ResourceGroupName $Configuration.WebAppResourceGroup -ResourceType "Microsoft.Web/sites/virtualNetworkConnections" -ApiVersion 2015-07-01

-## Azure virtual networks (Resource Manager deployment model) ##
+## Resource Manager virtual networks ##

-This section explains four tasks for VNETs that use the Resource Manager deployment model.

-Virtual networks that use the Resource Manager deployment model have Azure Resource Manager APIs, which simplify some processes when compared with classic VNETs.
-We have a script provided that will help you complete the following tasks:
+Resource Manager VNETs have Azure Resource Manager APIs, which simplify some processes when compared with classic VNETs.
+We have a script that will help you complete the following tasks:

-1. Create a Resource Manager VNET and integrate your app with it.
+- Create a Resource Manager VNET and integrate your app with it.
-1. Create a gateway, configure point-to-site connectivity in a preexisting Resource Manager VNET, and then integrate your app with it.
+- Create a gateway, configure point-to-site connectivity in a preexisting Resource Manager VNET, and then integrate your app with it.
-1. Integrate your app with a preexisting Resource Manager VNET that has a gateway and point-to-site connectivity enabled.
+- Integrate your app with a preexisting Resource Manager VNET that has a gateway and point-to-site connectivity enabled.
-1. Disconnect your app from your VNET.
+- Disconnect your app from your VNET.

 ### Resource Manager VNET App Service integration script ###